Blog

 MUSCLE RECOVERY

 We know the importance of muscle recovery, but what do you focus on?
-There's not a one size fits all solution, but there are many proven science-based approaches.
+There's not a one-size-fits-all solution, but there are many proven science-based approaches.
 These techniques are best to prevent dreadful muscle soreness.

 PROTEIN INTAKE

-It's recommended to take protein in the range of 1 grams per pound of your desired weight.
-This ensures complete recovery from exercise or maintains the positive lean muscle mass or nitrogen balance.
+It's recommended to take protein in the range of 1 gram per pound of your desired weight.
+Implementing ensures complete recovery from exercise, or maintains the positive lean muscle mass and nitrogen balance.
+Source from food and supplements such as eggs, lean meat, legumes, and fish.

 TRIGGER POINT THERAPY

-Trigger points are known as hyperirritable points in the muscle which can modify nervous system functions.
+Trigger points are known as hyperirritable points in the muscle that can modify nervous system functions.
 They are often created by nervous system stress.
 The points are described as tight bands of fiber, hard nodules, and knots in the muscles.

 Rub it out for at least 10-15 seconds or apply firm pressure.
-After using the technique and if you feel improvement as you treat the point then you can continue it until there is no further pain.
+After using the technique and if you feel improvement as you treat the point, then you can continue it until there is no further pain.

 FOAM ROLLING